nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Immunosuppressive:** Pertaining to or causing suppression of the immune response, which describes the effect of CD47 on immune cells.

-### Expanded Definition and Usage\nCD47's role as a critical mediator of immune evasion makes it a significant target for developing cancer therapies aimed at reactivating the immune system to fight tumors.
+### Expanded Definition and Usage:
+CD47's role as a critical mediator of immune evasion makes it a significant target for developing cancer therapies aimed at reactivating the immune system to fight tumors.
 Anti-CD47 therapies are being explored and tested in various clinical trials, with the goal of blocking CD47's inhibitory signal to enhance macrophage and other immune cell activity against cancer cells.
 This approach holds promise for treating a wide range of cancers, potentially improving survival rates and outcomes for many patients.